Bioinformatics-studyclub/Session_1_Printing-and-Manipulating-Text/README.md

 We then congregate to discuss how we fared in the exercises at the end of the chapter.

-Thereafter we go through some additional Theory and Exercises if time permits.
+Thereafter we go through some additional Theory and Exercises if time permits. <break><break>